 Imagine the sense of exhilaration children feel when they walk into a candy store filled wall-to-wall with scrumptious goodies of all kinds.
-For anyone who appreciates Japanese ceramics, be it the casual enthusiast or the astute collector, the sensation of walking through the Gojōzaka Pottery Festival is strikingly similar.
+For anyone who appreciates Japanese ceramics, be it the casual enthusiast or the astute collector, the sensation of walking through the Gojōzaka Pottery Fair in Kyoto is strikingly similar.
 Stands set up by ceramic shops and local artists (nearly 500 in all) extend five blocks along both sides of Gojō street, all offering visitors an endless variety of green tea cups, saké ware, plates, tea ceremony bowls, vases and more - the kind of delectable pottery and porcelain that has made Kyoto one of Japan's major ceramic centers.

 The red and white curtains on the front of these stands, hung only during auspicious occasions, signal to visitors that this is going to be a good time.

 And it is.
 Cheerful vendors greet everyone with a loud "irrashaimase!" (welcome!), bargain hunters hurry by with bags filled with things for their cupboard, and treasure hunters carefully scan the lower shelves and corners for those rare pieces that beg to be added to their collection.

 For centuries, the kilns of the Gojō district in eastern Kyoto have fired some of the finest pottery and porcelain in Japan.
 New environmental regulations in the 1980s, though, forced all wood-burning kilns to relocate outside of the city's boundaries, and one of the last to close was the community kiln used by the legendary mingei potter Kawai Kanjirō.
 Although the source was now further away, the shops associated with these kilns continue to thrive along this historic street and play host to the annual event.